-GSA’s Rocky Mountain Region’s Historic Preservation Office is committed to providing customers with excellent service relating to all aspects of preservation.
-This includes changes to historic properties, that due to federal historic preservation laws, mandate federal consultation with Native American tribal government on a government-to-government basis.
+GSA's Rocky Mountain Region's Historic Preservation Office is committed to providing customers with excellent service relating to all aspects of preservation.
+This includes alterations or destruction of cultural resources, of particular concern during any ground disturbing activities (for federal or leased projects), that due to federal historic preservation laws, mandate federal consultation with Native American tribal government on a government-to-government basis.
 The laws include:

-- The American Indian Religious Freedom Act (AIRFA) [pdf] (AIRFA), passed in 1978, affirms a national policy to protect and preserve for Native Americans their inherent right of freedom to believe, express, and exercise the traditional religions of indigenous America, including protecting and preserving access to sacred sites.
+- The American Indian Religious Freedom Act (AIRFA) [PDF], passed in 1978, affirms a national policy to protect and preserve for Native Americans their inherent right of freedom to believe, express, and exercise the traditional religions of indigenous America, including protecting and preserving access to sacred sites.

 - National Environmental Policy Act of 1969, passed in 1969, calls for the federal government to invite the participation of any affected Native American tribe in the environmental review process.